 Wasps do not store food in their nests, nor do they swarm like honeybees.
 The nest, which grows as the colony grows, is the nursery of the colony.
 Unless a wasps’ nest has been threatened or disturbed, wasps will tolerate quite close observation by humans.
 However, any disturbance of the nest is likely to result in extensive and determined defence, which is so great that at times there seems little to distinguish it from aggression.

 For more information about wasps go to the BWARS website

-Most of the bee species in the UK are not honey bees or bumblebees at all.
+in the UK most of the bee species are not honey bees or bumblebees at all.
 The rest, are what we call ‘solitary bees’, and they get this name because their nests don’t have a queen with workers, unlike bumblebees and honeybees.
-It can be very difficult to identify solitary bees, but some of the common species are spotted in gardens.
+To identify solitary bees it can be very difficult, but some of the common species are spotted in gardens.
 Many of the solitary bees look like honeybees.
 They often nest near to each other in ’villages’ and beekeepers receive many ‘swarm calls’ that turn out to be solitary bees in a lawn or wall.
-They are all valuable pollinators and only sting if handled roughly.
+Most importantly are all valuable pollinators and only sting if handled roughly.

 Some common bees you might see are listed below.

 Mason bees live in small holes in wood or masonry.
 They look quite small and sleek, and are often blue or red in colour.
-They are good pollinators so some gardeners build nest of wooden tubes encourage them to set up home.
+They are good pollinators and as a result some gardeners build nest of wooden tubes encourage them to set up home.